anurampalli/ITSM-Core-Module-Implementation/README.md

 #### Actions

-- Action 1: Check if the selected CI has installed status ‘Installed’, Operational Status is ‘Operational’ and Warranty expiration is empty or greater than today’s date o If yes: Continue processing. o If not: Notify IT team or create a task for CMDB reconciliation.
+- Action 1: Check if the selected CI has installed status ‘Installed’, Operational Status is ‘Operational’ and Warranty expiration is empty or greater than today’s date
+  - If yes: Continue processing.
+  - If not: Notify IT team or send an email to requestor.
-- Action 2: Auto-create Request Task for software installation.
+- Action 2: Request approval from software admin.
-- Action 3: Request approval from software admin.
+- Action 3: Create Request Task for software installation.
 - Action 4: Notify the requester once the task is assigned / completed.

 #### Benefits